-“You can’t find any better support than from people who are living with the same condition you are”Posted: Tuesday 12 October 2021 at 09:15
+“You can’t find any better support than from people who are living with the same condition you are”Posted: Tuesday 12 October 2021

 In September last year Shona was out having breakfast with her grandparents when she looked down at her food to see black dots everywhere.

 The 32-year-old, who has type one diabetes, was later diagnosed with diabetic macular ischemia (DMI) – a complication of diabetic retinopathy.

 Unfortunately, the condition has progressed quickly and, as well as not being able to do her job as a child’s nurse, she had to surrender her driving licence.

 “I’d fought so hard to get my driving licence, because I used to suffer with seizures with my type 1 diabetes,” she said.

 “Emotionally, it’s been really difficult, I think just because I have been so independent.
 With the complications I’ve had in the past with my diabetes, I was still able to live my life, whereas now I’m feeling that everything’s just taken off me and my career’s on the rocks as well.”

 Shona has been speaking with a psychologist to help deal with the significant changes she was experienced since being diagnosed.

 She is also planning to attend the Society’s new Diabetes-related sight loss support group, which held its first meeting last month.